cassioaumonti/cassioaumonti.github.io/index.md

-This blog will discuss primarily the concept, main attributes, and duties of being a Data Scientist in 2022.
+This blog will discuss primarily the concept, main attributes, and duties of a Data Scientist.

 It will be composed of a series of posts narrowed by the topics and questions from ST 558.